From Wide Triples to UCXBs: Multimessenger Signatures of Dynamically-formed Black Hole-White Dwarf Systems in the LISA Band: Results and discussion

 \subsection{Triple Path of UCXB Formation}

-Following the method described in Section~\ref{sec:simulation}, we adopt 1242 samples of detached BH-WD systems with stellar-mass tertiary companions (see, e.g., the initial condition in Appendix~\ref{sec:appendixA}, Figure~\ref{fig:initial}).
+Following the method described in Section~\ref{sec:simulation}, we adopt {a sample of 1242 detached BH-WD systems with stellar-mass tertiary companions} (see, e.g., the initial condition in Appendix~\ref{sec:appendixA}, Figure~\ref{fig:initial}).
 These triples have survived the main sequence evolution in the previous study \citep{shariat2025triple}, and meet the criteria of hierarchy and long-term stability.
 These systems' initial configurations are depicted in the ($1-e$) - $a$ parameter space in Figure \ref{fig:population}, left panel.
 After evolving them, we identify 78 out of 1242 that end up as ultracompact X-ray binaries, corresponding to a formation efficiency of $f_{\rm UCXB}=6.3\%$.
 The evolution trajectories of these systems are shown as pink points in the right panel of Figure~\ref{fig:population}.

-As shown by the figure, during the dynamical formation stages, these systems are perturbed by the EKL effect and excited to extreme eccentricities\footnote{However, the rapid orbit circularization due to dynamical tides typically causes the binary to first evolve into circular configurations, rather than becoming even more eccentric and get tidally disrupted, see, e.g., Figure~\ref{fig:eg1}.}, $(1-e)\sim10^{-7}-10^{-5}$.
-The combination of high eccentricity and small pericenter distance leads to rapid orbital decay driven by GW emission and WD dynamical tides, with an average GW detectable lifetime $\tau_{\rm GW,\,dyn}\sim 0.25$~Myr of this stage (assuming random distance in MW, 4 yr LISA detection, see Section~\ref{subsec:detectability} for details).
+As shown by the figure, during the dynamical formation stages, these systems are perturbed by the EKL effect and excited to extreme eccentricities, $(1-e)\sim10^{-7}-10^{-5}$. {However, the rapid circularization due to dynamical tides typically causes the binary to first evolve into circular configurations, rather than becoming even more eccentric and being tidally disrupted.} Furthermore, the combination of high eccentricity and small pericenter distance leads to rapid orbital decay driven by GW emission and WD dynamical tides, with an average GW detectable lifetime $\tau_{\rm GW,\,dyn}\sim 0.25$~Myr of this stage (assuming random distance in MW, 4 yr LISA detection, see Section~\ref{subsec:detectability} for details).
 By the end of this stage, the orbit of these BH-WDs typically shrinks to $\sim 10^{-3}$~au with residual eccentricity $\lesssim 0.01$, and the WD spin frequencies are mostly synchronized with their orbit frequency.

 Following the orbital shrinkage and the decoupling from EKL oscillations, the BH-WD systems start mass transfer and X-ray emission (at $a\sim 3\times10^{-4}$~au).
 During this stage, the binary undergoes long-term evolution due to the combined effect of GW radiation and mass transfer, resulting in a gradual widening of the orbit (see, e.g., Equation~(\ref{eq:adot}) and the right column of Figure~\ref{fig:eg1}).
 From our simulations, we infer an averaged GW detectable lifetime of UCXB stage $\tau_{\rm GW,\,UCXB}\sim 3.6$~Myr, and X-ray detectable time $\tau_{\rm UCXB}\sim 20-180$~Myr in the MW, depending on the assumed final WD mass ($0.02-0.01$~M$_{\odot}$) when the mass transfer becomes unstable (see Section~\ref{subsec:masstransfer}).